Aam Aadmi Party: 2019 general election

-Delhi Assembly election, 2020
+2020 Delhi Assembly election

 Voting for the Delhi Assembly elections took place on 8 February 2020, following vehement campaigns run by the major political parties contesting the election.
 The counting of votes and subsequent announcement of results happened on 11 February.

 The Aam Aadmi Party retained the government as the party won 62 out of 70 seats.
 Arvind Kejriwal became the Chief Minister of Delhi for the third consecutive time.
 The party's vote share was 53.5%, according to the results.

-2021 Chandigarh elections
+2021 Chandigarh Municipal Corporation election

 The AAP contested in 2021 Chandigarh Municipal Corporation election for the first time, won 14 seats and became the single largest party in the council of total 35 elected seats.
 Sitting mayor Ravi Kant Sharma from BJP lost his seat to AAP candidate Damanpreet Singh.
 In ward number 21, former mayor and BJP candidate Davesh Moudgil was defeated by AAP's Jasbir.